eucalyptus/metaleuca/README.md

 Need to track time and timeout per instance run

-Need to be able to use IPs directly rather than using name for most calls
+Need to be able to use IPs directly rather than using name for most calls -- DONE 011313

 ## GOOD TO HAVE ##

 Use a credentials file, similar to "eucarc" to hold username, prefered group, cobbler ip, username and password

-Convert perl scripts into python scripts
+Convert the perl scripts of machine_pool_manager into python

-Create a separate DB that is configurable

-Use NoSQL

-Provide Guideline on how to set up Cobbler server